splunk/splunk-library-dotnetlogging/README.md

 annotated source code of the default, exponential backoff policy:

 ```
-public class ExponentialBackoffTcpConnectionPolicy : TcpConnectionPolicy
+public class ExponentialBackoffTcpReconnectionPolicy : TcpReconnectionPolicy
 {
     private int ceiling = 10 * 60; // 10 minutes in seconds

-		// The two arguments are:
+	// The arguments are:
 	//
-		//     connect - a function that attempts a TCP connection.
+	//     connect - a function that attempts a TCP connection given a host, port number.
+	//     host - the host to connect to
+	//     port - the port to connect on
-		//     cancellationToken - used by TcpTraceListener and TcpEventSink
+	//     cancellationToken - used by TcpTraceListener and TcpEventSink to cancel this method
-		//         to cancel this method when they are disposed.
+	//         when they are disposed.
-        public Socket Reconnect(Func<Socket> connect, CancellationToken cancellationToken)
+    public ISocket Connect(Func<IPAddress, int, ISocket> connect, IPAddress host, int port, CancellationToken cancellationToken)
     {
         int delay = 1; // in seconds
         while (!cancellationToken.IsCancellationRequested)
         {
+            try
-                try {
+            {
-                    return connect();
+                return connect(host, port);
             }
-                catch (SocketException e) {}
+            catch (SocketException) { }

             // If this is cancelled via the cancellationToken instead of
             // completing its delay, the next while-loop test will fail,
             // the loop will terminate, and the method will return null
             // with no additional connection attempts.
             Task.Delay(delay * 1000, cancellationToken).Wait();
             // The nth delay is min(10 minutes, 2^n - 1 seconds).
             delay = Math.Min((delay + 1) * 2 - 1, ceiling);
         }

+        // cancellationToken has been cancelled.
         return null;
     }
 }
 ```

 Another, simpler policy, would be trying to reconnect once, and then failing: